forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > [!important] Caution
 > We must bear in mind that we do not know *what* the Holy Spirit is.
-We don't know its nature, but certainly we should know *who* the Holy Spirit is.
-Often in the Scripture and the Spirit of Prophecy, the Holy Spirit is revealed as Christ or the Father, divested from their physical presence.
-But the Scriptures give us some clue on *how* God's transcended presence is manifested.
+We don't know its nature, but certainly, we should know who the Holy Spirit is.
+Often in Scripture and the Spirit of Prophecy, the Holy Spirit is revealed as Christ or the Father, divested from their physical presence.
+But the Scriptures give us some clues on how God's transcended presence is manifested.
 It is through the agency of His angels.
 Remember the principle of God's revelation?

 ## The Angels